Javi00C/tfm/README.md

 cd TACTO-MuJoCo

-Install Python Dependencies: Within the repository directory, run: pip install -r requirements.txt
+Install Python Dependencies: Within the repository directory, run:
+I have commented the line that mentions numpy version 1.20.3 seems to create an error pip install -r requirements.txt

 Verify Your Setup: Run a demo script to ensure the installation was successful: